elixirschool/elixirschool/lessons/specifics/plug.md

 ## Prerequisites

-This tutorial assumes you have Elixir and `mix` installed already.
+This tutorial assumes you have Elixir 1.4 or higher, and `mix` installed already.

 If you don't have a project started, create one like this: